 To Be or Not to Be

 To write online---or to have a life, somewhat reminds of the Shakespeare's: "To Be or Not to Be", and in a remote sense means the same.
-Writers, those passionate ones---and they are the only ones that qualify to be called that way---tend to forget that creativity is best used in one's own life, so that it doesn't become something to escape from into fictional creations.
+Writers, those passionate ones---and they are the only ones that qualify to be called "writers"---carried away by their creative Muse, tend to forget that creativity is best used in one's own life, so that it doesn't become something to escape from into fictional creations.

 Many will protest that their life is just fine, and writing is just a dear hobby.
 But, again, it's one of those things like being a musician---it takes hours of rehearsing, and hours of performing in a constant effort to make the next one at least as good as the one that deserved that last applause.

-Is all this meant to discourage writers, or the hopeful beginners?
+Is all this meant to discourage creative writers, or the hopeful beginners?

 Not at all.
-But it carries a message to all of them to examine their life and how writing is in a sort of balance with the rest of their life where an emotional engagement is a must.
+But it carries a message to all of them to examine their life making sure that writing is in a sort of a good balance with the rest of their life where an emotional engagement is a must.

-Furthermore, I tried to point out that we might try to get recognition from those around us, without escaping on a stage where applauses often come out of sheer politeness and readers' good heart.
+Furthermore, I tried to point out that we might try to get recognition from those around us, without escaping onto a stage where applauses come from strangers, as sincere as they may be.